Sustainability in raw material extraction

 Collective bargaining coverage

 Freedom of association and the right to collective bargaining are guaranteed in Germany by Article 9 of the Basic Law.
 Collective agreements are concluded by one or more employers or employers’ associations with one or more trade unions.
 They are binding only on their members (collective bargaining coverage).
 However, it is common practice for employers bound by collective agreements to allow employees who are not unionised to participate in what has been agreed by collective agreement by referring to the relevant collective agreements in individual contracts.
 In addition, many companies that are not bound by collective agreements are guided by existing collective agreements.
-In 2022, 32% of the companies in the extractive sector7 were bound by collective agreements; 25% within the framework of a regional collective agreement and 7% with a company collective agreement.
-The collective agreements apply to 62% of employees in the sector, with 25% subject to the terms of a regional collective agreement and 37% subject to those of a company collective agreement.8
+In 2023 (2024), 39% (28%) of the companies in the extractive sector6 were bound by collective agreements; 28% (20%) within the framework of a regional collective agreement and 8% (in 2024) with a company collective agreement.7 In 2024, the collective agreements apply to 59% of employees in the sector, with 21% subject to the terms of a regional collective agreement and 37% subject to those of a company collective agreement.8

 Training

 The demanding activities in the extractive industry require well-trained specialist personnel.
-Approximately 74% (74%) of employees have a recognised vocational qualification9, and another 11% (12%) have an academic degree10 in, for example, engineering.
+In the years 2023 (2024), approximately 74% (75%) of employees had a recognised vocational qualification9, and another 11% (12%) had an academic degree10 in, for example, engineering.

-Vocational training in Germany is essentially carried out via the dual vocational training system, in which training takes place in parallel at two learning locations.
-The trainee concludes a training contract with the company and learns the necessary practical vocational skills and competencies in the workplace.
-The second pillar of the system is the vocational school, which teaches general and specialist theoretical knowledge.
+Vocational training in Germany is essentially carried out via the dual vocational training system, in which trainees acquire practical competences at the same time as they work in the company and are taught general and theoretical knowledge at the vocational school.
 The duration of training depends on the respective profession and varies between two and three and a half years.
 During this time, the trainee receives a training allowance from the company.
 After successful completion of the training, you are qualified to work directly as a qualified specialist.

-The average paid weekly working time was 40.5 hours, which was relatively high compared to the manufacturing industry as a whole, at 38.7 hours.15
+The average paid weekly working time was 40.5 hours, which was relatively high compared to the manufacturing industry and service industry as a whole, at 38.9 hours.20

 In Germany, equality between women and men is protected by constitutional law.
 A key component of this is the requirement of equal pay for women and men for equal work and work of equal value.
 This means that gender-specific income differences in particular must be further reduced.
 This is also the aim of the Act on the Promotion of Pay Transparency between Women and Men (Pay Transparency Act (Entgelttransparenzgesetz (EntgTranspG))).
 Among other things, it includes an individual right to information for employees, reporting obligations for large companies and the requirement for large private employers to carry out company audit procedures to review pay structures.